 You can conduct a visual inspection of belts and hoses.
 In this case, check the serpentine belt and the timing belt “for any signs of fraying or oil contamination,” Boucher says.
 “And if they’re visible, look at the radiator and coolant hoses for any signs of deterioration or bulging.”

-Following a routine car maintenance schedule can help keep your car running all year round.
-Learn how a car maintenance tracking app can keep you on schedule.
+Following a routine car maintenance schedule can help you keep your car running all year round.
+The change of seasons, especially leading up to winter, is a good time to check on your car.
+A car maintenance tracking app can also help keep you on schedule.